Frequently Asked Questions

 Select practices will require the CPA-52 worksheet.
 See the Approved Practices for more information.

 Producers must keep records to document progress and proof of implementation.
-The Alliance will schedule field visit(s) with Producers as needed to confirm compliance.
+Conservation districts will schedule field visit(s) with producers as needed to confirm compliance.

 How will farmer data be protected?